eteran/resource-fs/README.md

   - filename: ./res/another_resource.txt
     name: alternate_name.md
     description: This is an example resource file.
+options:
+    use_embed: false # i don't have a compiler that supports embed yet, but it *should* work
 ```

 Finally, just do your FILE I/O like normal, except that you prefix the filename with `res:/`.